 2020 Bowling Green State University New Music Festival

-Two piano works by Stephen Hartke: Sonatina-Fantasia from The Post-Modern Homages, set I (1987) and The Flames of the Sun Make the Desert Flower Hysterical (2013), from The King of the Sun (1988).
+A series of recordings of solo piano works by composer Stephen Hartke.
+The first two, Sonatina-Fantasia from The Post-Modern Homages, set I (1987), and The Flames of the Sun make the Desert Flower Hysterical (2013), were released by the BGSU MidAmerican Center for Contemporary Music

 Les parfums de la nuit: Debussy through the Eyes of Charles Griffes

 On Sunday, November 4, 2017, Solungga Liu premiered Griffes' 1915 transcription of an orchestral work by Debussy, Les parfums de la nuit, at the Library of Congress.
 This will be the official premiere recording of the transcription, a re-discovered treasure